Welcome to my guide to the Lightning Network!

 In March 2018, Lightning Labs released Lightning Charge, a tool for developers to build lApps with.
 LApps are Lightning applications such as payment services which will be based on the Lightning network.

 The Lightning network will run on any platform that supports smart contracts and multi-signature wallets.
-This means that we could see Lightning networks providing 2nd layer solutions to platforms like Ethereum, Ripple and Zcash in the near future.
+This means that we could see Lightning networks providing 2nd layer solutions to platforms like Ethereum, Ripple, and Zcash soon.

 The search and analysis engine, 1ml, lists more than 2,500 nodes with over 7,800 payment channels operating on the Lightning network today.
 However, the network is not ready for use by millions of people and recent problems have confirmed this…

 In January 2018, Lightning Labs co-founder, Elizabeth Stark, criticized Blockstream for allowing its customers to pay for goods using the mainnet Lightning network.
 Stark accused Blockstream of risking their customer's money by using technology that hasn’t been properly tested yet.
 She tweeted, “Bad move @Blockstream.”

 In March 2018, the network suffered a DDoS attack.
 The attack came after a Bitcoin developer, Peter Todd, had warned the community about these kinds of risk.
 He also explained that attacks like these on the Lightning network could also affect the main Bitcoin blockchain.

 You now know where the Lightning network came from and where it’s going.
 You even know when the Lightning network release date was (you just need to pick one!).
 Before you go, I’m going to make a summary of everything good and everything bad about this exciting new development…

 My Grandma always tells me to start with the bad news, so here it is!